jhudsl/Reproducibility_in_Cancer_Informatics/docs/03-using-the-examples.md

 ## Originally written by Hrvoje Niksic <hniksic@xemacs.org>.
 ## Please send bug reports and questions to <bug-wget@gnu.org>.
 ```
-If this prints back `wget command not found` you will need to [ install wget](https://www.jcchouinard.com/wget/).
-If it prints out a bunch of information, then you already have `wget` installed and can continue on!
+If this prints back something similar to this message above, then you already have `wget` and don't need to do anything!
+But if this command prints back `wget command not found` you will need to [ install wget](https://www.jcchouinard.com/wget/).

 Happy coding!